-- The basic purpose of design process has to be known before starting the design. - A problem may be design of a simple part or complex part. - It may be problem on optimizing certain parameters.
+- The design involves type of shape of part, its space requirement, the material restrictions and the condition under which the part has to operate. - The basic purpose of design process has to be known before starting the design. - A problem may be design of a simple part or complex part. - It may be problem on optimizing certain parameters.